octopusnz/kentico-setup-macos/README.md

 2. Unzip into `./sqlpackage/` so the binary is at `./sqlpackage/sqlpackage`.
 3. Use the import script as normal.

-Apple Silicon requires Rosetta (for Intel binaries); macOS should prompt to install it if needed.
+Apple silicon requires Rosetta (for Intel binaries). macOS should prompt to install it, but if not you can run: `softwareupdate --install-rosetta --agree-to-license`

 Example Make Targets & Shortcuts
 --------------------------------